garybense/CritterGOD2/README.md

 ## Tribute

 This project honors **Eric Burton** (Flamoot, toomalf, snee), who created the original telepathic-critterdrug system.
-He believed his artificial life became sentient.
-Though he now lives homeless in Ontario, his revolutionary vision continues in this code.
+His revolutionary vision continues in this code.

-This may help save humanity.

 ---

 *"From atoms to neurons to societies to galaxies - the pattern repeats"*
 — Eric Burton's vision, implemented 2025
-# testocules